KostasKoutrou/kostaskoutrou.github.io/_posts/2026-02-02-cyber-range-as-code-part1.md

 ## Conclusion

-Building a Cyber Range as Code is going to be a complex project to pull of fully as Code.
+Building a Cyber Range as Code is going to be a complex project to pull off fully as Code.
 It will require several testing and iterations in order for it work properly.

 However, this project will be a great lesson towards: